-- 1. criteria 1, 2 and 3 of Annex III to the Directive: the part of the intended total quantity of allowances, amounting to 6.414060 million tonnes CO2eq per year, that is not consistent with assessments made pursuant to Decision 280/2004/EC and not consistent with the potential, including the technological potential, of activities to reduce emissions, and a part thereof, amounting to 2.539033 million tonnes, insufficiently substantiated in relation to Greece's achieving its target under Decision 2002/358/EC as regards the intended use of other policies and measures in the sectors covered or those not covered by the Emissions Trading Scheme; - 2. criterion 6 of Annex III to the Directive: the information on the manner in which new entrants will be able to begin participating in the Community scheme; - 3. criterion 10 of Annex III to the Directive: the intention of Greece to adjust the allocation of allowances to an installation listed in the national allocation plan and operating in its territory in the event of transfer of allowances to new electricity generation installations while existing stand-by installations can keep part of their allowances and to increase the allocation of allowances to existing installations in case legislative requirements lead to an increase in their emissions.
+- 1. criteria 1, 2 and 3 of Annex III to the Directive: the part of the intended total quantity of allowances, amounting to 4.820532 million tonnes CO2 equivalent per year, that is not consistent with assessments made pursuant to Decision 280/2004/EC and not consistent with the potential, including the technological potential, of activities to reduce emissions, and a part thereof, amounting to 0.67 million tonnes, insufficiently substantiated in relation to Belgium's achieving its commitment under Decision 2002/358/EC as regards the intended use of other policies and measures in the sectors not covered by the Emissions Trading Scheme; in addition, the part of the total quantity potentially amounting to 4.957619 million tonnes of allowances in respect of additional emissions of combustion installations annually to the extent that this is not justified in accordance with the general methodologies stated in the national allocation plan and on the basis of substantiated and verified emission figures; - 2. criterion 6 of Annex III to the Directive: the information on the manner in which new entrants will be able to begin participating in the Community scheme; - 3. criterion 10 of Annex III to the Directive: the provision of the Belgian national allocation plan to adjust the allocation of allowances to an installation listed in the national allocation plan and operating in its territory after the decision pursuant to Article 11(2) of the Directive has been taken.